 In addition, past trials comparing antiseptics before surgery included relatively few participants and often compared a chlorhexidine-alcohol combination with iodine alone.
 These studies could not determine whether the worse performance of iodine alone was due to the chlorhexidine, the alcohol or the combination.

 Although the new study was conducted at only one hospital, the researchers say the patient population was racially diverse and that more than 60 percent received public insurance.
 Tuuli and his colleagues also pointed out that the superiority of the chlorhexidine-alcohol combination was consistent whether the C-section was scheduled or unscheduled, whether or not the patient was obese, whether staples or sutures were used to close the wound and whether the patient had chronic medical conditions, including diabetes.

-Highlighting the significance of the findings, the study’s senior author, George Macones, MD, head of the Department of Obstetrics and Gynecology, says, “There are few circumstances when a single study should change our practice.
+Highlighting the significance of the findings, the study’s senior author, George Macones, MD, says, “There are few circumstances when a single study should change our practice.
 But based on the biological plausibility and the striking reduction in surgical-site infections with chlorhexidine, this is one of those circumstances.”